RAI-SCC/ModularTransformer/README.md

 **Currently available classes**

-    ConcatHeads: collapses the head dimension by concatenating all features, default approach for most attention architectures
+    ConcatHeads: collapses the head dimension by concatenating all features, default approach for most attention architectures using a sequence of input vectors

       Additional arguments:
         None